 The first indication of a problem is usually birds pecking and damaging the surface, in severe infestations the turf turns yellow in patches and bare areas start to appear.
 Lift back the turf to find Leatherjackets feeding on the roots of the grass plant; generally at the edge of an infected area.

-The larvae have an elongated grey/brown tubular body without any legs, up to 30mm long.
-The adults look similar to very large mosquito"s although they have a very distinct ungainly flight.
+The larvae have an elongated grey/brown tubular body up to 30 mm long without any legs.
+The adults look similar to a very large mosquito although they have a very distinct ungainly flight.
 Their bodies are long and thin, so much so, that it is very easy to break off their legs when trying to catch them.
 Adult Crane Flies do not damage turf, nor do they bite or sting.

 Control is best achieved through the use of an Integrated Pest Management (IPM) plan.
 An IPM plan helps site managers to understand the pest within the context of their site and to take appropriate action to help reduce the threat of damage before it has become a problem.
 Steps within an IPM plan include:

 As with most problems the symptoms can be relieved more effectively prior to the onset of problems or when symptoms are first noticed.
 Scarify and aerate turf in the autumn.
 Where there is a history of infestation compress the turf by rolling it in the spring.

 Starlings are an important natural predator of chafer beetles and crane flies; narrow beaks facilitate feeding on these pests whilst causing minimal damage to turf.
 Introducing Starling boxes will not only help support your local population of this red listed species but will also help reduce problem species such as leatherjackets.